chr15m/bugout-talk/README.md

 ![Bugout web architecture](./img/bugout-new-way.svg)

-  * Client-server over WebRTC instead of HTTPS.
+  * Client-server over WebRTC.
-  * Running servers inside browser tabs.
+  * Servers inside browser tabs.
+  * Run by you, or somebody you trust.

 ---